Mohammed-Mueen-Pasha/Project-1-Virtual-Key-for-Your-Repositories/README.md

 Valuable
 Estimable
 Small
-Testable.
+Testable.**

 **In each sprint create a reasonable product.
-Design product paradigm, design modules, integrate modules and test.
+Design product paradigm, design modules, integrate modules and test.**

 **Sprint planning with Product Owner, Scrum Master and Development Team.
-**
-**Daily Scrum to discuss and evaluate the progress.
+Daily Scrum to discuss and evaluate the progress.**

 **Sprint Review: Elicit feedback and foster collaborations.
 End of each week.
-At the end, the product is presented to the product owner for acceptance or refusal****.
+At the end, the product is presented to the product owner for acceptance or refusa**l

-**Sprint Retrospective : Meeting to plan and decide on enhancing and integrating in the next project.********
+**Sprint Retrospective : Meeting to plan and decide on enhancing and integrating in the next project.**
 Background of the problem statement:

 Company Lockers Pvt.
 Ltd. hired you as a Full Stack Developer.
 They aim to digitize their products and chose LockedMe.com as their first project to start with.
 You’re asked to develop a prototype of the application.
 The prototype of the application will be then presented to the relevant stakeholders for the budget approval.
 Your manager has set up a meeting where you’re asked to present the following in the next 15 working days (3 weeks):